Skip to content

 To make your popups dynamic, you can pass data when opening them:

-1. open the Edit menu of the popup you want to make dynamic
+1. In Manage Popups, click Edit on the popup you want to make dynamic

-5. test in Preview mode that your popup correctly uses the dynamic content
+7. Test in Preview mode and confirm the popup shows the dynamic content

 REUSING POPUPS